How we help the Product Manager

 The product manager’s contribution to strategic success starts with the ability to plan and develop effective roadmaps for the product or products they are responsible for.
 These must define the arc of their product over the coming periods, integrate with and support the related products and services, and fully align with the strategic priorities of the organization.
 Only then can the products be developed from a position of strength and be capable of delivering success by meeting customer needs.

-To ensure that those roadmaps result in effective solutions that deliver on their promise, product managers must also break those strategic roadmaps out into pieces of work that come together to move the product forward in the right way.
+To ensure that those roadmaps result in effective solutions that deliver on their promise, product managers can use automated roadmapping tools to break those strategic roadmaps out into pieces of work that come together to move the product forward in the right way.
 The work will primarily be delivered using agile techniques and the product manager must ensure that features are prioritized and developed in such a way that the needs of the customer are met while moving the product forward in alignment with organizational strategy.

 Adopting a dynamic approach